Sheikh Hasina once fought for democracy in Bangladesh. Her critics say she now threatens it

 “There’s a history of an autocratic slide in Hasina’s decision-making,” said Paliwal, the university lecturer.
 “The current elections may be a final stamp on a full-blown one-party state.”

-Voters like Dhaka resident Tamanna Rahman, 46, said the prime minister has no real challengers.
+Voters like Dhaka resident Tamanna Rahman, 46, say the prime minister has no real challengers.
 “We do not have any option but to elect Hasina again.”

-On the international stage, Hasina has cultivated ties with powerful countries and successfully balanced between rivals.
-She staunchly supports both India and China, even as the two Asian giants are locked in a stand-off over a disputed border region.
+On the international scene, Hasina has cultivated ties with powerful countries and successfully balanced between rivals.
+She staunchly supports both India and China, even as the two Asian giants are locked in a standoff over a disputed border region.
 In turn, Beijing and New Delhi have bankrolled a slew of Bangladesh’s infrastructure projects.

-Hasina has also nurtured Bangladesh’s historic ties with Russia, shunned by much of the West over its invasion of Ukraine — even as she increasingly courts Western leaders.
+She has nurtured historic ties with Russia, even as it presses on fighting in Ukraine while also increasingly courting Western leaders.

 “Say what you will about Hasina, but she has managed the great power competition very effectively,” said Michael Kugelman, director of the Wilson Center’s South Asia Institute.

 Hasina also won international praise when she gave shelter to Rohingya Muslims fleeing prosecution in neighboring Myanmar in 2017.
-Some 1.1 million Rohingya live in overcrowded refugee camps in Bangladesh today, and untold numbers of them perish on treacherous sea voyages for a chance of a better life elsewhere.
+Some 1.1 million Rohingya live in overcrowded refugee camps in Bangladesh today, many embarking on deadly sea voyages for a chance of a better life elsewhere.

-The United States — the biggest export market for Bangladeshi garments — announced visa restrictions in May on anyone disrupting the electoral process in Bangladesh.
+The United States — the biggest export market for Bangladeshi garments — announced visa restrictions in May on anyone disrupting Bangladesh’s electoral process.
 The announcement came after Washington expressed concerns over human rights violations and press freedoms in the country.

-Analysts saw the move as an attempt to push Hasina to hold a fair election.
-She hit back, accusing the U.S. of trying to oust her from power.

 “If you talk too much, I will shut down everything,” she snapped, her salt-and-pepper hair covered by a traditional sari, her grey eyes fixed on the reporters.